How to prevent coffee stains on teeth (for coffee lovers!)

 How does coffee stain teeth?

 The polyphenols in coffee can become caught in the microscopic ridges and cracks in your teeth, leading to yellowing stains that permanently discolour your smile over time.

-4 ways to prevent coffee stains on your pearly whites
+4 ways to prevent coffee stains on your teeth

 1. Reduce the amount of coffee you drink

 If going without your daily brew is unthinkable, you may like to reduce the amount of coffee in each cup to help prevent teeth staining.
 It can’t hurt to try it out, can it?

 Try reducing your coffee intake by drinking coffee only at certain times rather than constantly sipping throughout the day.
 Actively setting aside coffee break times helps you take charge of your coffee habit and take a much needed mental break from your day.